samul-1/C-FileStorage-Server-and-Client/README.md

 `misc.h` - miscellaneous utility functions and macros

 `clientServerProtocol.h` - macros related to the communication protocol between clients and the server

+`clientInternals.h` - functions shared both by the client API primitives and the higher-level functionalities in `client.c`